wenext-limited/pr-agent/docs/docs/qodo-merge-cli/installation.md

 # Installation

-> Currently for remote suggestions, Qodo Merge has to be installed and active on your Git repository (GitHub / GitLab).
+> Currently for remote suggestions, Qodo Merge has to be installed and active on your Git repository (GitHub / GitLab), and provide code suggestions in a table format for your Pull Requests (PRs).

 ## Install Qodo Command